mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

 Follow the instructions at
 [Installing libmongoc](http://mongoc.org/libmongoc/current/installing.html).

+If you need static libraries, be sure to use the `--enable-static` configure option when building libmongoc.

 ### Step 2: Choose a C++17 polyfill

 The mongocxx driver uses the experimental C++17 features